Categories

 Old Photographs tell our Stories

-I was recently asked by the editor of Africa Community Media what had inspired me to focus specifically on photographs in my book.
-Here’s what I shared with her:
+When I was asked by the editor of Africa Community Media what had inspired me to focus specifically on photographs in my book, I shared the following thoughts with her:

 I wanted to research my own background and discovered how little there was in the official archives because of the erasure of our history as a result of colonialism, slavery and apartheid.
 Many families have treasured photographs, though, taken by relatives or street photographers, if they didn’t own a camera themselves.
 I realised how much of a container of memory that was and how my parents’ generation who were often reluctant to talk about the past, would open up when asked about a photograph.
 The photographs facilitated a sharing of stories that I doubt would have emerged through interviews only.
 They revealed stories that were more than just about the individual, but also of families and communities and how they lived and survived during oppression.